You can become one of the 100+ people making a positive impact

 Q: Can I do installments for my $100 contribution?

 A: Unfortunately, the SRWC doesn’t have the ability to track multiple payments for this program.
 Can’t do $100 this month?
 We can wait for you!
-Donations will be accepted through the end of April 2019.
+Donations will be accepted until the second signature project is funded.

 Q: I’ve heard of 100 Women Who Care program.
 Why aren’t we running our program the same way?

 A: We have adapted the 100 Women Who Care program to fit within the existing structure of the SRWC.
-Therefore it will run through our program year – the Welcome Back Event through the Annual Giving Luncheon.
-Since the SRWC is the sponsor of the program, all members have a voice in selecting the signature project.
+Since the SRWC is the sponsor of the program, all members had a voice in selecting the signature project.

 Q: What is the Power of 100?